Featured

 • Doxy.me – https://doxy.me/ The free version includes the BAA.
 With a paid version you can modify your Waiting Room and have additional features like group participants and screenshare.
 You can see my waiting room here: www.doxy.me/bonniemckeeganlcsw One advantage of doxy.me is your waiting room URL (the link to see you) is always the same.
 Your clients can access it from anywhere without needing to click an appointment-specific link like with an EHR platform or another platform where a meeting is “scheduled” (like on Google Meet or Zoom).

-• Google Meet with Google Workspace Plan https://meet.google.com/ For $6/mo you get a whole ‘lotta goods along with that BAA.
-I recently upgraded to the $12/mo version of Google Workspace for more storage cuz hey, it’s a great place for my gazzillion photos and now I have the option of recording meetings.
+• Google Meet with Google Workspace Plan https://meet.google.com/ For cheap/mo you get a whole ‘lotta goods along with that BAA.
+I recently upgraded to the $12/mo version of Google Workspace for more storage cuz hey, it’s a great place for my gazzillion photos, and now I have the option of recording meetings.
 It also includes tons of other services I love to use (Google Drive, Spreadsheets, Forms, Docs, Calendar, etc.).
 Google Meet works nicely for group therapy or sessions with family members in different places.

 Here’s the list of other options I’ve found: